By Vincent Schou

 aristocratic clan of lost grandeur, on banana farms…

-This, is the birth of Vincent Schou’s first short film: Summer
+This is the birth of Vincent Schou’s first short film: Summer

 Shown in a classic boy meets girl setting–with a twist, Vincent

-honors his dad’s unexpected sudden death.
+honours his dad’s unexpected sudden death.
 He engages

-parallels with symbolism, colors, and memorable images;
+parallels with symbolism, colours, and memorable images;

 exploring if his dad’s unfulfilled film passion receives a second